hoodiehq/hoodie/docs/welcome.rst

 Welcome to Hoodie
 =================

-Hoodie is backend for web applications with a JavaScript API for your frontend.
+Hoodie is a backend for web applications with a JavaScript API for your frontend.
 If you love building apps with HTML, CSS and JavaScript or a frontend framework, but *dread* backend work, Hoodie is for you.